mciantyre/teensy4-rs/README.md

 If all goes well, the `systick` example should begin blinking our Teensy 4's LED at ~1Hz.

-To build new applications with these crates, include both the `teensy4-rt` and `imxrt1060-pac` crates in a `Cargo.toml`:
+To build new applications with these crates, include the `teensy4-bsp` crate.
+The BSP crate exposes the runtime, HAL, and the peripheral access crates:

 ```
-[dependencies] # Or, specify the git repos to these crates
-imxrt1060-pac = { path = "../imxrt1060-pac" }
+[dependencies]
-teensy4-rt = { path = "../teensy4-rt" }
+teensy4-bsp = { path = "path/to/teensy4-bsp" }
 ```

 See the `teensy4-examples` crate for an example of a project that works on the Teensy 4.

 Note that, as of this writing:

-- both crates are necessary to successfully build a Teensy 4 Rust application.
+- both the `imxrt1060-pac` and `teensy4-rt` crates are necessary to successfully link a Teensy 4 Rust application.
 This requirement should be lifted in the future.
+See the discussion in the project structure section (below).
 - the crates are not yet published to crates.io, so we must either clone the repo and reference them locally, or reference the two crates via the git repository.

 These crates are guaranteed to build when targeting `thumbv7em-none-eabihf`; we do not support any other targets.

 ## Project Structure

 The project has a model similar to other embedded Rust projects.
 We have a runtime crate, similar to the `cortex-m-rt` crate, that allows us to write a `main()` function, as well as register interrupts and exception handlers with `#[interrupt]` and `#[exception]` macros, respectively.
 For concrete examples of what this looks like, check out the examples in the `teensy4-examples` crate.
 Also check out the [`cortex-m-rt` documentation](https://crates.io/crates/cortex-m-rt) for more information.
 We also provide peripheral access crates (PAC) that help us interact with the processor registers.
 The PAC is auto-generate with [`svd2rust`; see the docs](https://docs.rs/svd2rust/0.16.1/svd2rust/) for more information on interacting with registers.

+We then introduce the hardware abstraction layer (HAL) in the `imxrt1060-hal` crate.
+The HAL uses the PAC crates to provide a safe interface for configuring the processor.
+The HAL crate provides implementations of the [`embedded-hal`](https://crates.io/crates/embedded-hal) interfaces.
+The HAL is generic for the processor and should work for any iMXRT106x system, although capabilities that enable development on the Teensy 4 will are the current priority.

+Finally, we combine the runtime crate and the HAL to make the `teensy4-bsp` board support crate (BSP).
+The BSP exposes the peripherals and capabilities that are specific to the Teensy 4 form-factor.
+Additionally, the BSP configures the USB stack, and provides an implementation of the [`log`](https://crates.io/crates/log) crate.
+Developers who are creating Rust applications for the Teensy 4 are encouraged to use the BSP crate, which re-exports all capabilities of the dependent crates.

 Although we strive for compatibility with existing crates and frameworks, we've introduced some custom modules in order to operate with the Teensy 4.0.
 We describe these differences below.

 ### Runtime

 An embedded Rust developer might use the [`cortex-m-rt`](https://crates.io/crates/cortex-m-rt) crate for system startup and a minimal runtime.
 However, [#164](https://github.com/rust-embedded/cortex-m-rt/issues/164) notes that the `cortex-m-rt` crate cannot yet support devices with custom memory layouts.
-The iMXRT1060 is one of the systems with a custom memory layout; in particular, we have tightly-coupled memory (TCM) regions for instructions (ITCM) and data (DTCM).
+The iMXRT106x is one of the systems with a custom memory layout; in particular, we have tightly-coupled memory (TCM) regions for instructions (ITCM) and data (DTCM).
 We also need to place special arrays in memory in order to properly boot.
 Given these requirements, we need a custom runtime crate that can initialize the system.

 The `teensy4-rt` crate is a fork of the `cortex-m-rt` crate that is customized to support a minimal Teensy 4 startup and runtime.
 Like the `cortex-m-rt` crate, the `teensy4-rt` crate